ctheofil/support-ticket-system/README.md

 ### Comment System
 - **Public Comments**: Visible to both users and agents
 - **Internal Comments**: Visible only to support staff
+- **User Restrictions**: Users (authorId starting with "user-") can only post public comments
+- **Agent Permissions**: Agents can post both public and internal comments
+- **Immutable Comments**: Comments cannot be modified once created for audit trail
 - **Audit Trail**: All comments are timestamped and attributed

 ### Error Handling